 What to buy

-There are a number of models on the market right now, but in 2018, it’s hard to beat the GL.iNet GL-AR750S.
+There are a number of models on the market right now, but it’s hard to beat the GL.iNet GL-AR750S.
 What’s so good about this particular one?

 Well, to start, it’s one of the few mobile routers that’s dual band.
 This is important because a lot of mobile routers tend to only be on the older 2.4 GHz band, and that network is usually more congested than the newer 5 GHz band.
 It also has full support 802.11ac, which also generally helps with bandwidth.